 Unexpected Surprises on the Road: A Tale of River Crabs

-During our journey to Bissau, about 2 hours after crossing the border, something strange happened.
-I felt something hard under my foot while wearing flip flops.
-At first, it wasn’t registering in my brain what it could be, so I quickly moved my foot, thinking it might be a big African beetle.
+On our journey to Bissau, about two hours after crossing the border, something unexpected happened.
+While wearing flip-flops, I suddenly felt something hard under my foot.
+At first, I couldn’t quite process what it was and instinctively moved my foot, fearing it might be a large African beetle.

-But when I turned on my cell phone light, I discovered it was a crab—a river crab to be specific!
-The odor I had noticed earlier during the long ride made sense, as the lady sitting behind me had been transporting a bucket full of crabs.
-TL;DR: You never know what’s under your foot!
+When I turned on my phone’s flashlight, I was surprised to see it was actually a crab—a river crab, to be exact!
+The strange smell I had noticed earlier during the ride finally made sense: the woman sitting behind me was carrying a bucket full of crabs.

 Dealing with Police Stops: Navigating Guinea-Bissau’s Border Controls